riddhi2910/Three-tier-application-on-AWS/README.md

 Installtion of servers as EC2 on AWS
 Defining Secuirty groups for EC2

-Instaltion and configuration of apache, loadbalancer, database.
+Installation and configuration of apache, loadbalancer, database.
+Includes templates and python script needed to run servers

 Enabling different sites, loadbalacing with nginx with ansible playbooks